toastedcrumpets/BlackboardQuizMaker/README.md

 performance) of the blackboard equation editor.
 It also allows you to generate permutations of questions programmatically.

-BH: multiple answer, short response and true/false questions now supported.
+BH: multiple answer, short response true/false, and ordering questions now supported.

 # Dependencies